kirk24788/KPS/README.md

  * `heal.aggroTankFocus` - Returns the tank with highest aggro on the current target (*not* the unit with the highest aggro!).
 If there is no tank in the target thread list, the `heal.defaultTank` is returned instead.
     When used as a _target_ in your rotation, you *must* write `kps.heal.aggroTankFocus`!
  * `heal.aggroTank` - Returns the tank or unit if overnuked with highest aggro and lowest health Without otherunit specified.
- * `heal.lowestTargetInRaid` - Returns the raid unit with lowest health targetd by enemy nameplate.
+ * `heal.lowestTargetInRaid` - Returns the raid unit with lowest health targeted by enemy nameplate.
  * `heal.isMagicDispellable` - Returns the raid unit with magic debuff to dispel